 Every business should start with audience first – if you’re not targetting the right people they won’t be on your website in the first place and that’s for another post.
 However, if you get them onto your site you want to know what’s of interest to them; what pages do they look at, what blog posts get their attention, do they abandon the store because they can’t see shipping charges early in the journey.

 You also want to know how many people are visiting the site, where they came from, how long they spend there and of course how many becoming paying customers.

 Analytics is an important tool that many in small business don’t explore fully yet it can be the difference in whether you’re making sales or not.
 If you’re not using it actively or you’re not sure what you need to do, now’s the time to have a chat with a web company or marketing specialist who can advise on your situation.

 There are many more options you can have on a site, some will assist in performance and others are nice to have but not essential and we’ll cover these in the second of this series which is scheduled for April 2021.
 For now though, if you’re a small business owner who doesn’t have any of the above in place or you’re not quite sure what’s right for you, get the diary out and allocate some time for your business to find out what you need to know.

-At The Marketing Shop we work with small business owners on Marketing, Social Media and Web Design, if you’d like to find out how we can help your business you can schedule a complimentary consultation by zoom or phone at this link.
+At The Marketing Shop we work with small business owners on Marketing, Social Media and Web Design, if you’d like to find out how we can help your business you can arrange a complimentary discovery call at this link.